Jedediah Smith: Second Rendezvous of 1826

 such as the non-existent Buenaventura.
 The legendary Buenaventura was thought to be a navigable waterway to the Pacific Ocean possibly providing an alternative to packing loads of furs back to St. Louis.
 The previous spring, Smith had searched for rivers flowing to the Pacific west and northwest of the Great Salt Lake.
 Although he pushed into eastern Nevada, he failed to find the Humboldt River, the probable source of the legend of the Buenaventura.
-Having determined the Buenaventura must lie further south, Smith made plans for an exploratory expedition deep into the Mexican territory of Alta California.
+Having determined the Buenaventura must lie farther south, Smith made plans for an exploratory expedition deep into the Mexican territory of Alta California.

 First trip to California, 1826–27

 Smith and his party of 15 left the Bear River on August 7, 1826, and after retrieving the cache he had left earlier, they headed south through present-day Utah and Nevada to the Colorado River, finding increasingly harsh conditions and difficult travel.
 Finding shelter in a friendly Mojave village near present-day Needles, California, the men and horses recuperated.
 Smith hired two refugees from the Spanish missions in California to guide them west.
 After leaving the river and heading into the Mojave Desert, the guides led them through the desert via the Mohave Trail that would become the western portion of the Old Spanish Trail.
 Upon reaching the San Bernardino Valley of California, Smith and Abraham LaPlant borrowed horses from a rancher and rode to the San Gabriel Mission on November 27, 1826, to present themselves to its director, Father José Bernardo Sánchez, who received them warmly.

 The next day, the rest of Smith's men arrived at the mission, and that night the head of the garrison at the mission confiscated all their guns.
 On December 8, Smith was summoned to San Diego for an interview with Governor José María Echeandía about his party's status in the country.
 Echeandía, surprised and suspicious of the Americans' unauthorized entrance into California, had Smith arrested, believing him to be a spy.
 Accompanied by LaPlant, Smith's Spanish interpreter, Smith was taken to San Diego while the remainder of the party remained at the mission.
 Echeandía detained Smith for about two weeks, demanding that he turn over his journal and maps.
 Smith requested permission to travel north to the Columbia River on a coastal route, where known paths could take his party back to United States territory.
 Upon intercession of American sea Captain W.H.
 Cunningham of Boston on the ship Courier, Smith was released by Echeandía to reunite with his men.
 Echeandía ordered Smith and his party to leave California by the same route they entered, forbidding him to travel north along the coast to Bodega Bay but giving Smith permission to purchase needed supplies for an eastern overland return journey.
 Smith boarded the Courier sailing from San Diego to San Pedro, to meet his men.